danialfarid/ng-file-upload/README.md

   *ngf-accept="'image/*'" // standard HTML accept attr, browser specific select popup window

-  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
+  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-include-dir="boolean" //default false, include directories in the dropped file array.
+    //You can detect if they are directory or not by checking the type === 'directory'.
+  +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
                     or "'myDragOverClass'" or "calcDragOverClass($event)"
     // default "dragover". drag over css class behaviour. could be a string, a function